tedstreete/opi-api/storage/v1alpha1/autogen.md

 <a name="opi_api-storage-v1-DeleteAioVolumeRequest"></a>

 ### DeleteAioVolumeRequest
-Represents a request to delete an AioVolume.
+Represents a request to delete an Aio Volume.

 | Field | Type | Label | Description |